Around one in five women will experience a mental health issue during pregnancy or within a year after giving birth.

 Postnatal depression or anxiety

-Women often talk about the sense of isolation they feel, along with other emotions such as feeling sad and tearful for no apparent reason, struggling to cope with day to day tasks or feeling tired, irritable or angry.
+This is commonly experienced as a sense of isolation they feel, along with other emotions such as feeling sad and tearful for no apparent reason, struggling to cope with day to day tasks or feeling tired, irritable or angry.
 It can be difficult to understand and that can make it even more difficult to discuss.

-Women also say they can have intense feelings of fear and panic, intrusive thoughts and sometimes insomnia.
+People also say they can have intense feelings of fear and panic, intrusive thoughts and sometimes insomnia.
 At times all of these feelings can become overwhelming.
 This may go on for some months.